Chegg Inc. (CHGG) Just Got Our Attention

 CHGG’s Market Performance

-CHGG stocks went up by 5.48% for the week, with a monthly drop of -0.59% and a quarterly performance of -46.12%, while its annual performance rate touched -77.20%.
-The volatility ratio for the week stands at 6.93% while the volatility levels for the past 30 days are set at 5.28% for Chegg Inc. The simple moving average for the period of the last 20 days is -2.92% for CHGG stocks with a simple moving average of -48.53% for the last 200 days.
+CHGG stocks went up by 13.92% for the week, with a monthly jump of 7.84% and a quarterly performance of -45.75%, while its annual performance rate touched -76.55%.
+The volatility ratio for the week stands at 5.86% while the volatility levels for the past 30 days are set at 5.26% for Chegg Inc. The simple moving average for the period of the last 20 days is 1.47% for CHGG stocks with a simple moving average of -45.02% for the last 200 days.

 Analysts’ Opinion of CHGG